An extended 3-3-1 model with two scalar triplets and linear seesaw mechanism: Abstract

 \section{Abstract}

 Low energy linear seesaw mechanism responsible for the generation of the tiny active neutrino masses, is implemented in the extended 3-3-1 model with two scalar triplets and right handed Majorana neutrinos where the gauge symmetry is supplemented by the $A_4$ flavor discrete group and other auxiliary cyclic symmetries, whose spontaneous breaking produces the observed pattern of SM charged fermion masses and fermionic mixing parameters.
-Our model is consistent with the low energy SM fermion flavor data.
+Our model is consistent with the low energy SM fermion flavor data as well as with the constraints arising from meson oscillations.
 Some phenomenological aspects such as the $Z^\prime$ production at proton-proton collider and the lepton flavor violating decay of the SM-like Higgs boson are discussed.
 The scalar potential of the model is analyzed in detail and the SM-like Higgs boson is identified.

 \textbf{Keywords}: Extensions of electroweak gauge sector, Extensions of electroweak Higgs sector, Electroweak radiative corrections, Neutrino mass and mixing \allowdisplaybreaks